genome-spy/genome-spy/docs/grammar/composition/layer.md

 }
 ```

-The provided array may contain both single view specifications and layered
+The provided array may contain both [single
+view](../index.md#a-single-view-specification) specifications and layer
 specifications.
 The encodings and data that are specified in a layer view
 propagate to its descendants.
-For example, in the above example, the "Bar" and
+For example, in the above example, the `"Bar"` and
-"Label" views inherit the data and the encodings for the `x` and `y` channels
+`"Label"` views inherit the data and encodings for the `x` and `y` channels from
-from their parent, the layer view.
+their parent, the layer view.

 ## Resolve